Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Jets stats and trends

-- New York's games this year have hit the over on five of eight set point totals (62.5%).
+- New York's games this season have gone over the point total five times in eight opportunities (62.5%).

-- When New York puts up more than 14.8 points, it is 2-2 against the spread and 2-2 overall.
+- New York is 2-2 against the spread and 2-2 overall when the team scores more than 14.8 points.

-- When New York churns out more than 262.6 yards, the team is 2-3 against the spread and 2-3 overall.
+- In games that New York churns out more than 262.6 yards, the team is 2-3 against the spread and 2-3 overall.

-- The Jets have turned the ball over 17 times, two fewer times than the Bills have forced turnovers (19).
+- This year the Jets have 17 turnovers, two fewer than the Bills have takeaways (19).

 Home and road insights

-- At home this year, New York has two wins against the spread and is 2-1 overall.
+- New York has covered the spread twice at home, and is 2-1 overall there, this year.

-- In three home games this season, New York has gone over the total twice.
+- This season, in three home games, New York has gone over the total twice.

-- Buffalo is 3-2 against the spread, and 3-2 overall, away from home.
+- Away from home, Buffalo is 3-2 overall and 3-2 against the spread.

-- Buffalo has gone over the total twice in five road games this year.
+- Buffalo has gone over the total twice in five away games this season.

 Powered by Data Skrive.